 I have always loved making our spider headband craft with kids in the classroom and at home.
 It’s a sure bet for creating some giggles around here!
-This year I decided we’d try a bit of a twist on that classic favorite and create spider puppets.
+This year for our spider activities I decided we’d try a bit of a twist on that classic favorite and create spider puppets.
 They make a cute Halloween craft to hang, but this way the girls can also use them for playtime.
 We’ve used them to act out The Itsy Bitsy Spider, make up our own spider plays, and scare each other–fake or not a giant spider in a dark hallway is no joke–heehee!

 FIND EVEN MORE SPIDER THEME ACTIVITIES IN OUR PRINTABLE LESSON PLANS